-The essay introduces a clear, arguable, and specific claim, based on the topic or text(s), but it may somewhat unclear or not maintained throughout the essay.
+The essay introduces a claim, based on the topic or text(s), but it may be somewhat unclear or not maintained throughout the essay.
 The essay may not fully address the demands of the prompt or stay focused on the purpose and task.
 The writing may stray off topic at times.
-Counterclaims may not be presented evenly or objectively.
+Counterclaims may not be presented evenly and/or objectively.